 Activity 1: Next, complete this Irish flag craft.
 Ask your child to compare and contrast this flag from the UK flag.
 How are they different?
 How are they the same?

 Activity 2: Let’s talk about one of Ireland’s famous native residents, the Connemara Pony!
 This video shows some real life footage of the ponies.
 Then complete this fun and easy horse craft.
 As your child is building the horse, talk about the names of the each part.
-After you’re done crafting, review the parts of the animal’s body while “grooming” the horse with a doll brush or a clean toothbrush, pointing out the horse’s mane, tail, hind legs, fore legs, etc. (Need a little help knowing the horse’s parts?
-This blogger has printable cards for several animals.
-Click on the image called “Zoology Nomenclature Set” and scroll to find the horse pictures.
-No need to print them—you can simply use it as a reference as your child builds and grooms their horse.)
+After you’re done crafting, review the parts of the horse’s body with the help of this printable while “grooming” the horse with a doll brush or a clean toothbrush, pointing out the horse’s mane, tail, hind legs, fore legs, etc.

 Activity 3: Now let’s talk about some famous Irish art.
 Did you know that art (that depicted athletic events) was an Olympic ‘sport’ from 1910-1948?
 We were surprised to learn this, too!
 But in 1924, an Irish artist named Jack B. Yates won the silver medal at the ‘24 Olympics in Paris for his oil painting depicting a yearly swim called the Liffey Swim, which takes place in Dublin’s River Liffey.
 Let’s take a look at this picture, which hangs in the National Gallery, and then learn a bit more about the race.